BFeng14/ActFound/README.md

 ```

 ### result on paper reproduce
-if you want to reproduce the result shown in our paper, we provide all scripts we used to run the full test in ./script.
+if you want to reproduce the result shown in our paper, we provide all scripts we used to run the full test in "./script".
+You can refer to the correct running script is contained in "./script" if you find are not sure about how to run inference.

 ## Citing
 If you use MetaLigand in your work, a citation to our paper is appreciated: